binnes/esp8266Workshop/docs/part1/FIRSTAPP.md

 Once the compile has finished you can upload the new application to your ESP8266 using the **upload** button on the command bar (arrow to right icon) or using the *Sketch* -> *Upload* menu option.

+!!! note
-*Note*: *you don't need to compile then upload.
-Just using upload will compile the application if necessary then upload it to the ESP8266*
+    you don't need to compile then upload.
+Just using upload will compile the application if necessary then upload it to the ESP8266

 If you try to save the sketch you will be prompted to enter a name/location for the sketch.
 This is because the example sketches are read-only, if you want to modify them and save the modification you need to save it to a new location.